Have you ever wondered how to make your newsletters distinct and easy to notice?

 1. Segment email lists

-You can segment your clients based on:
+Here are some ideas you can segment your clients based on:

 - Interests in certain products